 Start your research with one of the best no-load mutual fund companies, such as Vanguard, Fidelity, and T. Rowe Price.
 No-load mutual funds don’t have sales charges, called loads, which can be as high as 5.75% of the purchase.
 Therefore, when buying no-load funds, you’re buying shares without paying loads.
 Also, these mutual fund companies offer many different mutual funds with low expenses, which are measured by an expense ratio.
 For example, many of Vanguard’s funds have expenses below 0.30%, which is $30 for every $10,000 invested, whereas average expenses for most mutual funds are above 1% or three times that of Vanguard’s.

 Mutual Funds Have High Sales Charges.
 Should a sales charge be included in the disadvantages of mutual funds list?
 It’s difficult to justify paying a sales charge when you have a plethora of no-load mutual funds.
 But, then again, it’s difficult to say that a sales charge is a disadvantage of mutual funds when you have thousands of mutual fund options that do not have sales charges.
 Sales charges are too broad to be included on my list of disadvantages of mutual funds.

-#where to buy stocks and bonds#best indexes#how to invest in stocks bonds and mutual funds#how to invest in stocks and bonds books#best stocks and bonds to invest in 2018#best place to buy stocks and bonds to invest in#mutual funds#best way to invest in stocks and bondsrating
+#best way to invest in stocks and bonds#investec funds#where to buy stocks and bonds#best place to buy stocks and bonds#how to invest in stocks and bonds books#best stocks and bonds to invest in#best stocks and bonds to invest in 2018#how to invest in stocks bonds and mutual funds#best indexesrating